MarioTeachesTyping/MarioTeachesTyping/README.md

 <h1 align="center"> 💫 About Me </h1><br>

 - 👋 Hi, I'm AJ!
-- 🌱 Currently working on projects to create things I love and benefit others.
+- 🌱 Currently working on projects to create things I love and can benefit others.
 - 👾 My favorite hobbies are playing games, drawing, and going to the gym.
 - 📫 How to Reach Me: **terryant64@gmail.com**